anti-duhring/selenajs/README.md

 });

 test.createTest(async (driver, passed, failed) => {
-    // Use the Selenium WebDriver instance to perform actions here
+    // Use the SelenaDriver instance to perform actions here
     // Call passed() if the test passes, or failed() if it fails
     // If failed() is not called, the test will be considered passed });